ipsy-md/docs/docs/open-science/research-data-management/planning.md

 - [Data stewardship wizard](https://ds-wizard.org/)
 - [rdmo project](https://rdmo.aip.de/)

-At Ipsy we are developing a simple, interactive prompt tool, called **Quest**, that will help you to create and customize your own DMP.

 ## Why should I use a DMP?

 As previously mentioned, a DMP is incresingly becoming mandatory to acquire fundings from German and European agencies, but besides this incentive it provides some other real advantages: